-The post 3 UK dividend stocks I’d buy in October appeared first on The Motley Fool UK.
+The post 3 UK dividend stocks I’d buy for 2021 and beyond appeared first on The Motley Fool UK.

-Edward Sheldon owns shares in Legal & General, Reckitt Benckiser, and DS Smith.
-The Motley Fool UK has recommended DS Smith.
+Edward Sheldon owns shares in Legal & General Group, Unilever, Amazon, Apple, and Tritax Big Box.
+John Mackey, CEO of Whole Foods Market, an Amazon subsidiary, is a member of The Motley Fool’s board of directors.
+The Motley Fool UK owns shares of and has recommended Amazon and Apple.
+The Motley Fool UK has recommended Tritax Big Box REIT and Unilever and recommends the following options: long January 2022 $1920 calls on Amazon and short January 2022 $1940 calls on Amazon.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2021